Russia vetoes UN statement on North Korea's missile tests

 "And, it's up to them to kind of see it.
 We've said it as clearly as we can possibly say it.
 You know, the ball is in their court.
 They shouldn't try and play at this point."

-The reclusive nation, which has long pursued nuclear ambitions, has conducted at least five nuclear tests in defiance of the UN.
+The reclusive nation, which has long pursued nuclear ambitions, conducted its fifth nuclear test last September, its most powerful so far.
 It is not a signatory to the Comprehensive Test Ban Treaty, the global ban on nuclear explosive testing.